 To qualify for exemption, a car has to be 40 years old or more.
 This is a rolling age, so more cars are eligible each year.

 Owners need to apply for exemption before they can wave goodbye to paying road tax.
-You can do this at the Post Office as if you're paying road tax, so you'll need the car's V5C registration document, a road tax reminder (if you have one), a valid MoT and proof of insurance.
-The Post Office will then send your V5C off to the DVLA, who will then amend your V5C and send you an updated logbook within 10 working days.
+You can do this at the Post Office so you'll need the car's V5C registration document, a road tax reminder (if you have one), a valid MoT and proof of insurance - the same as when paying road tax.
+The Post Office will then send your V5C off to the DVLA, who will then amend this and send you an updated logbook within 10 working days.
 In the meantime, you can still use your classic car.

 There are a few more bits of legislation regarding classic cars, depending on the date they were registered:

 - Classic cars registered from 1 January 1960: If you've applied for road tax exemption, you still need a valid annual MoT and insurance.

 - Classic cars registered before 1 January 1960: All you need is valid insurance, there's no road tax to pay, and no MoT is needed either.

 Whatever car you are looking at, whether you want to know when your own road tax is due, or if you want to find out about a potential used car's tax status and cost, then you can do exactly that at the Government website.